freqtrade/freqtrade/docs/configuration.md

 ### Understand minimal_roi

-The `minimal_roi` configuration parameter is a JSON object where the key is a duration in minutes and the value is the minimum ROI in percent.
+The `minimal_roi` configuration parameter is a JSON object where the key is a duration in minutes and the value is the minimum ROI as ratio.
 See the example below:

 ```json